dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 **The response "interaction" object contains:**

-+ **code** the code the Client displays to the User to enter at the display_uri.
++ **code** the code the GC displays to the User to enter at the display_uri.
 This attribute is REQUIRED.

-+ **display_uri** the URI the Client displays to the User to load in a browser to enter the code.
++ **display_uri** the URI the GC displays to the User to load in a browser to enter the code.

 # RS Access {#RSAccess}

-The mechanism the Client MUST use to access an RS is in the Authorization JSON "mechanism" attribute {{ResponseAuthorizationObject}}.
+The mechanism the GC MUST use to access an RS is in the Access JSON "mechanism" attribute {{ResponseAccessObject}}.

 The "bearer" mechanism is defined in Section 2.1 of {{RFC6750}}